dub-ab/OneHundredThousandaire/README.md

 Each task has three options:

-  - You can buy more task value so that each time the task completes, you gain a greater return.
+  - You can buy more task value so that each time the task completes, you gain the new value.
     (Tip: Use the mouse wheel to quickly "scroll" through large purchases)
   - You can buy a task automation manager.
 The manager will automatically start each task without you having to click the circle icon.
   - You can buy a task speed multiplier.
 Each purchase will increase the task speed by 10%.